open-ribbon/open-ribbon/README.md

 ## How to build

 Place all the necessary PSX executable files in the `iso` directory (e.g. `MAIN_G.EXE`) first.
-`.bin`/`.cue` files will not work; in that case, you will have to extract it manually from the binary yourself via a program such as `binwalk`.
+If you don't currently have the executables needed to decompile the game, please follow [this guide](https://open-ribbon.github.io/documentation/#decompilation/file-ext/#extracting-from-biniso-file) on how to extract the files from your copy of Vib-Ribbon.

  1. Run `make extract` to generate the assembly files in the `asm/` directory
  1. Run `make` to compile the binaries in the `build/` directory